wuaoala/FedCSL-CM/README.md

 Hardware and expected runtime
 -
 * The type of computer used is a 13th Gen Intel(R) Core (TM) i7-13700H @ 2.40GHz and 16.0GB RAM.
-* The expected runtime is approximately 6 to 7 hours.